How much insurance can I select?

 Please refer to the Benefits and Rates Chart provided in the brochure to review benefit levels and rates for your age group.

-Premium Waiver: If you are totally disabled and have received benefits for 6 continuous months, any further premiums becoming due for your coverage are waived during the continuation of your benefit payments.
+Premium Waiver: If you are totally disabled and receiving benefits, any further premiums becoming due for your coverage are waived after the waiting period and during the continuation of your benefit payments.
 When your benefit payments for the total disability are no longer payable, you may continue your coverage by resuming payment of premium provided you are still eligible for the coverage; and your insurance would not then be ceasing under any termination provision.

 Survivor Protection: If your death occurs while you are receiving benefits, your estate will receive your benefits for three months after your death, or until the date your practice is sold, or until the full 24-month benefit is used (whichever occurs first).
 This could enable your spouse or other participants in your estate to keep your practice functioning while they evaluate their options and make well-informed decisions.